 Speaking Saturday morning, just three days before the season opener, Sabin did not indicate frontrunners or reveal which four will be in the lineup Tuesday against St. John’s, the team Wellesley beat in the D-1 final 10 months ago.
 All nine saw limited varsity action last season, Sabin said, and they will establish their relative strength by playing challenge matches during practice.

 “A lot of it comes down to who pairs well with whom,” Sabin explained.
 “They’re all pretty talented, and they all have different skills. … All these guys would be challenging for singles spots on most other teams.”

 The Raiders’ singles spots appear well established: Ilya Levin and Chris Cua, the Nos.
 1 and 2 players a year ago, return to those positions as seniors.
-Alex Robertson, who teamed with Gordon Peters to win the Division 1 doubles championship last spring, assumes the No. 3 singles post.
+Alex Robertson, who teamed with Gordon Peters to last spring, assumes the No. 3 singles post.

 That trio will share captaincy.